Easton, Pennsylvania: Post-secondary education

+Arts and culture

+Easton has a long history of involvement with arts and culture, encompassing both the promotion of artistic and cultural events and serving as the home or birthplace of many notable artists.
+The city is home to the State Theatre Center for the Arts, a restored 1920s vaudeville and movie palace that now hosts concerts, theatrical productions, and exhibitions.
+It is also home to the Sigal Museum, a history museum that grew out of the Northampton County Historical and Genealogical Society.
+Alongside long-standing institutions such as the Arts Community of Easton (ACE) and the Karl Stirner Arts Trail, a range of smaller galleries and community organizations contribute to the city's cultural life.
+Local and visiting artists regularly present work in Easton, and the city has become a subject of artistic interpretation in photography, painting, and literature.

+The city and surrounding area have produced notable musicians such as guitarist Greg Howe and jazz pianist Mulgrew Miller, as well as dancers like Jennie Somogyi, who trained in classical ballet and, after an injury, opened a ballet school in Easton.
+Easton's visual arts scene includes historical artists such as fraktur artist Johannes Ernst Spangenberg, known as the Easton Bible Artist, painters such as Frederick Knecht Detwiller, and documentary photographer Ed Eckstein.
+Photographer Peter Ydeen created a comprehensive photographic documentation of Easton at night, capturing its streets and urban landscapes in his series Easton Nights.
+Karl Stirner, the namesake of the Karl Stirner Arts Trail, maintained a large Ferry Street warehouse that served as both a studio and the center of artist engagement in Easton.

 Industry

 Easton is the home of 27 interactive children's attractions, and the National Canal Museum, which focuses on the region's canal history, and the Crayola Experience, which is owned by Crayola LLC, formerly known as Binney & Smith, a major toy manufacturer based in nearby Forks Township.
 The global headquarters for Victaulic is based in nearby Forks Township.
 Easton also was once the home of Dixie Cup Corporation, manufacturer of Dixie Cups and other consumer products.
-Majestic Athletic, current provider of Major League Baseball uniforms, is based in nearby Palmer Township.
+Majestic Athletic, longtime provider of Major League Baseball uniforms prior to the 2019 season, is headquartered in nearby Palmer Township.

-The Lehigh Valley Railroad, Central Railroad of New Jersey (using the Lehigh and Susquehanna Railroad), Lehigh and Hudson River Railway, and Conrail are major defunct railroads that operated in Easton.
+The Lehigh Valley Railroad, Central Railroad of New Jersey, which uses the Lehigh and Susquehanna Railroad, Lehigh and Hudson River Railway, and Conrail are major defunct railroads that operated in Easton.
 Norfolk Southern Railway is now the only railroad in Easton.